amoebius/PyParse/README.md

  - Parsing strings from these definitions.
  - Making inheritance work and dealing with the existence of 'abstract' Rules and Grammars.
  - Hacky metaclass things to package the nodes in a nice format.
+ - Make "overrides" more intuitive (should return a modified copy of the class, not modify the original)
 - Examples:
  - A calculator, applying the entire interface.
  - A programming language would be nice too.
 I hesitate to try python though...